okadan/flutter-nfc-manager/README.md

 // Do something with an Ndef instance
 ```

-For more information, please see the [API Doc](https://pub.dev/documentation/nfc_manager/latest/).
+Please see the [API Doc](https://pub.dev/documentation/nfc_manager/latest/) for more details.

 ## Real-World-App